NNTin/d-vpn/tests/README.md

 - WireGuard: `pwsh ./tests/WireGuardStartup.Tests.ps1`
 - Sync service: `pwsh ./tests/SyncService.Tests.ps1`

+### Running integration test
+- `pwsh ./tests/Invoke-IntegrationTest.ps1`
+- Performs a clean start (`docker compose down -v`), restarts all services, and validates the full flow; expect ~2-5 minutes runtime.
+- Removes all volumes and restarts services as part of setup—ensure no important local state is needed before running.

 ### Interpreting results
 - Pester output reports Passed/Failed/Skipped counts and durations.
 A non-zero exit code from the runner or individual files indicates at least one failure; investigate detailed test output to identify which checks failed.